KartikDevSharma/LeetCode_Solutions/medium/1310/XOR Queries of a Subarray.md

 This approach ensures that we don’t have to repeatedly calculate the XOR for overlapping parts of the array.
 We’re essentially storing all the intermediate results in the prefix XOR array, which saves us a lot of time.

-### **Refining the Approach:**
-But now I'm wondering - do we really need a separate array for this?
-We're already modifying the values as we go along, so what if we just stored the cumulative XOR directly in the input array?
-That would save us some space.

-I like where this is going, but let's take a step back and think about potential issues.
-Are there any edge cases we need to worry about?
-What about queries that start at index 0?
-Or queries that cover the entire array?

-For queries starting at index 0, we wouldn't need to do any "cancelling out" - we could just return the cumulative XOR up to the end index directly.
+But do we really need a separate array for this We're already modifying the values as we go along, so what if we just stored the cumulative XOR directly in the input array?
+That would save us some space let's take a step back and think about potential issues.
+Are there any edge cases we need to worry about or What about queries that start at index 0 Or queries that cover the entire array, For queries starting at index 0, we wouldn't need to do any "cancelling out"  we could just return the cumulative XOR up to the end index directly.
 And for queries covering the whole array, it would be the same - just return the last element of our modified array.

 Okay, I think we've got the makings of a solid approach here.
 Let's walk through it step by step: